 What is the DORA regulation?

-The DORA Regulation is an EU-wide regulation that addresses a key question: "How resilient is the digital infrastructure of companies and organizations?"
+The DORA Regulation is an EU-wide regulation that addresses a key question: "How resilient is the digital infrastructure of companies and organizations in the financial sector?"
 Its aim is to strengthen digital operational resilience in companies in the financial services industry and related sectors.
 This means that these companies must be able to protect their digital systems against cyberattacks and technical disruptions and continue to operate smoothly in the event of a crisis.

 The regulation comprehensively regulates how companies must build and document their digital resilience.
 The main contents include: